Soft Digging & Hydro Excavation Services in Florida

-When underground utilities need to be accessed safely, soft digging, also known as “hydro excavation,” offers the precision that traditional excavation methods cannot match.
-Flotech Environmental provides soft digging services to municipalities, contractors, property managers, HOAs, and engineering firms in Tampa, Miami, Ft.
+When locating underground utilities or excavating in an area with densely congested buried cables and pipes, soft digging, also known as “hydro excavation,” offers the precision that traditional excavation methods cannot match.
+Hydroexcavation achieves hole dimensions within one inch of specifications.
+This is a tolerance which mechanical augers cannot reliably match in Florida's sandy or saturated soils.
+Flotech Environmental provides hydro excavation and soft digging services to municipalities, contractors, property managers, HOAs, and engineering firms in Tampa, Miami, Ft.
 Lauderdale, and Orlando.

-Soft dig excavation is a non-mechanical method of removing soil using pressurized water (hydro excavation) or compressed air, combined with high-powered vacuum suction.
-Instead of using excavators or trenchers that risk striking buried utilities, soft digging precisely loosens and removes soil without damaging what lies beneath.
+Hydro excavation (also called soft dig excavation) is a non-mechanical method of removing soil using pressurized water or compressed air combined with high-powered hydro vacuum suction.
+Our fleet of combination vacuum trucks perform this service in any required location or site.
+Instead of using excavators or trenchers that risk striking buried utilities, soft digging precisely loosens and removes soil without the risk of damage.

-Flotech's soft dig excavation services in Florida support applications including utility potholing, daylighting, slot trenching, and leak detection support.
+Flotech's hydro excavation services in Florida support applications including utility potholing, daylighting, slot trenching, and leak detection support.
+As a trusted local hydro excavation company, we offer vacuum excavation services for projects of all sizes.

 Florida law requires excavators to notify Sunshine 811 at least two full business days prior to any excavation.
 While underground utilities are marked before digging, these markings represent only the approximate horizontal location of the facility.
-A tolerance zone of up to 24 inches exists around the marked utility, meaning the actual line may vary within this area.
-This is where hydroexcavation plays a critical role by safely exposing utilities and preventing damage during excavation.
+A tolerance zone of up to 24 inches exists around the marked utility.
+Hydroexcavation plays a critical role by safely exposing utilities and preventing damage during excavation.

 Mechanical excavation within that tolerance zone poses a serious risk to buried infrastructure.
-A single utility strike can lead to service outages, costly repairs, project delays, and potential regulatory penalties.
-Soft digging eliminates that risk by using water pressure and vacuum suction rather than metal blades or buckets.
+A single utility strike can cost anywhere from $10,000 to $50,000, and that’s just in repair costs.
+This doesn’t take into account the delay in schedule and additional costs incurred by the contractor.
+Utility strikes lead to service outages, project delays, and potential regulatory penalties.
+Soft digging eliminates that risk by using water pressure and vacuum suction rather than augers or buckets.
+Flotech's hydro excavation services are available throughout Florida for both planned and emergency projects.

 Contact us today to learn how we serve communities in and around Tampa, Miami, Ft.
 Lauderdale, and Orlando, FL with hydro digging services.